 Would any of these whiskies be ones any of us would want to run out and buy?
 No. But was it worth spending a bit of time trying?
 Absolutely!

 For our tasting notes, read on over the next few days…

 This session also happened to be our annual partner’s night… A chance for our better halves to enjoy an evening, jointly socializing after the ‘serious business’ of whisky tasting concludes and desultory puffing on cigars with conversation commenced.

 One doesn’t often come across an aged grain.
 So it was such a surprise and treat to have this 28 year old Girvan close our tasting trio.
 We sampled blind from a freshly opened bottle, having no clue what we were sipping.
 Here is what we found…

-- Palate – Sweet honey water, Parsis toffee green mathai (sweet), then began to open up further to reveal a quality almost like an eclair, a bitter caramel rum ball
+Palate – Sweet honey water, Parsis toffee green mathai (sweet), then began to open up to reveal a quality almost like an eclair, then a bitter caramel rum ball

-- Finish – Initially a spicy fish then a sweet, walnut bitter, with a chocolate noughat, held and genuinely very nice
+Finish – Initially a spicy finish then a sweet, walnut bitter, with a chocolate noughat, held and genuinely very nice